Dorukuz/axi-follower-remover/README.md

 ## ⚙️ Features

-- 60 second cooldown betwewen every removal for safety!
+- 60 second cooldown between every removal for safety!
 - Auto stops when reached daily cap and continues after 24 hours from where it left off.
 – Detailed explanation of code for beginners!
 - Remove followers from a CSV list.